BiscuitOS/Kernel/tools/demo/mmu/addressing/segment/README.md

 an expand-down segment allocates new memory at the bottom of the segment's address space, rather than at the top.
 IA-32 architecture stacks always grow downwards, making this mechanism convenient for expandable stacks.

+### Base address field

+Defines the location of byte 0 of the segment within the 4-GByte linear address space.
+The processor puts together the three base address fields to from a single 32-bit value.
+Segment base addresses should be aligned to 16-byte boundaries.
+Although 16-byte alignment is not required, this alignment allows programs to maximize performance by aligning code and data on 16-byte boundaries.